A PDE-based Explanation of Extreme Numerical Sensitivities and Edge of Stability in Training Neural Networks: Related Work

-Despite attributing EoS to general properties of GD \cite{arora2022understanding,https://doi.org/10.48550/arxiv.2209.15594}, understanding what specifics of training neural networks contributes to EoS is needed.
+Despite attributing EoS to general properties of GD \citep{arora2022understanding,https://doi.org/10.48550/arxiv.2209.15594}, understanding what specifics of training neural networks contributes to EoS is needed.
 To this end, there has been work to understand EoS on simple examples exhibiting properties of neural networks.
-For example, in \cite{chen2022gradient}, a 2-layer single neuron network is analyzed.
-In \cite{zhu2022understanding}, the authors analyze a 4-layer scalar network (without non-linearities).
-In contrast to existing work on EoS, we use numerical PDE tools to analyze the stability of GD (and Nesterov GD) on arbitrarily number of layer multi-layer model of CNNs.
-We introduce a concept of \emph{restrained instabilites} and show it arises from violating the strict CFL condition of the discretization of certain non-linear PDE.
-Instabilites that arise locally change the linearization of the PDE, which has a stabilizing effect, causing oscillations.
-We show restrained instabilites are at EoS.
-Our analysis also extends to arbitrarily large multi-layer CNNs and shows how such restrained instabilites arise locally at a single layer and can propagate through the network.
+For example, in \citep{chen2022gradient}, a 2-layer single neuron network is analyzed.
+In \citep{zhu2022understanding}, the authors analyze a 4-layer scalar network (without non-linearities).
+In contrast to existing work on EoS, we use numerical PDE tools to analyze the stability of GD (and Nesterov GD) on arbitrary number of layer multi-layer model of CNNs.
+We introduce a concept of \emph{restrained instabilities} and show it arises from violating the strict CFL condition of the discretization of certain non-linear PDE.
+Instabilities that arise locally change the linearization of the PDE, which has a stabilizing effect, causing oscillations.
+We show restrained instabilities are at EoS.
+Our analysis also extends to arbitrarily large multi-layer CNNs and shows how such restrained instabilities arise locally at a single layer and can propagate through the network.